 The Nigeria EITI process has exposed outstanding debts by the national oil company to the Federal Government, recovered uncollected taxes, identified weaknesses in the regulatory bodies, audited oil-related transfers to subnational government, estimated oil theft, and examined oil sales.
 Read more in the EITI Progress Report 2014 and the NEITI Annual Activity Report 2013.

-The 2011 Solid Minerals Report was published in May 2014.
-Revenues from the mining sector were modest in the reporting period, US $170 million, especially when compared with petroleum revenue.
+The 2012 Solid Minerals Report was published in December 2014.
+Revenues from the mining sector were modest in the reporting period, US $178 million, especially when compared with petroleum revenue.
+For the first time, the report included information on actual owners of mining companies.
 Read more about the report here.

 NEITI has published a report summarising findings from the first ten years (1999-2008) of EITI reporting.
 This succinct and informative report is available at the NEITI website.

 - EITI reports include financial, physical and process audits.